 I sat in the Zoom waiting room anxious for my interview to begin.
 I had just rushed over from my friend’s apartment, wearing a borrowed shirt and tie.
-My interview was for LLUNA, a Human Resources technology company.
+My interview was for LLUNA, an employee experience technology company.
 A week prior I didn’t even know what “HR” meant, but thankfully the interview went well, and soon I was starting my first day as a Marketing Intern.
 By the end of my time at LLUNA, I had gleaned valuable information about the world of Human Resources and how myself and other Gen Z’s might prefer to be employed in the future.

 I dove headfirst into the world of Human Resources.
 Days spent combing through different company policies and benefits was a quick education into the vast differences in employment options across companies.
 Flexible schedule options, compensation packages, perks, and paid-time-off are just a few of the employment dimensions that vary drastically across organizations.
 Almost by accident, I began to think about what I might like from my future employers.
 One night, while hanging out with my roommates, I asked them what they thought about it all.
 I discovered one common denominator: Flexibility.
 All for very different reasons, we want to have flexibility in our work, and a way for our personal preferences to be considered.